-Regretting that the Government of Iraq has not seen fit to respond to requests for a visit of the Special Rapporteur on the situation of human rights in Iraq and noting that, despite the formal cooperation extended to the Special Rapporteur by the Government of Iraq, such cooperation needs to be substantially improved, in particular by giving full replies to the inquiries of the Special

-Rapporteur about acts being committed by the Government of Iraq that are incompatible with the international human rights instruments that are binding on that country,
+Regretting that the Government of Iraq has not seen fit to respond to requests for a visit of the Special Rapporteur on the situation of human rights in Iraq and noting that, despite the formal cooperation extended to the Special Rapporteur by the Government of Iraq, such cooperation needs to be substantially improved, in particular by giving full replies to the inquiries of the Special Rapporteur about acts being committed by the Government of Iraq that are incompatible with the international human rights instruments that are binding on that country,

-- 1. Takes note with appreciation of the interim report on the situation of human rights in Iraq $\underline{3}$ / submitted by the Special Rapporteur of the Commission on Human Rights and the observations, conclusions and recommendations contained therein; - 2.
-Expresses its strong condemnation of the massive violations of human rights of the gravest nature, for which the Government of Iraq is responsible and to which the Special Rapporteur has referred in his recent reports, in particular: - (a) Summary and arbitrary executions, orchestrated mass executions and burials, extrajudicial killings, including political killings, in particular in the northern region of Iraq, in southern Shiah centres and in the southern marshes; - (b) The widespread routine practice of systematic torture in its most cruel forms; - (c) Enforced or involuntary disappearances, routinely practised arbitrary arrest and detention, including of women, the elderly and children, and consistent and routine failure to respect due process and the rule of law; - (d) Suppression of freedom of thought, expression and association and violations of property rights; - (e) The unwillingness of the Government of Iraq to honour its responsibilities in respect of the economic rights of the population; - 3.
-Deplores Iraq's refusal to cooperate in the implementation of Security Council resolutions 706 (1991) and 712 (1991) and its failure to provide the Iraqi population with access to adequate food and health care; - 4.
-Calls upon the Government of Iraq to release immediately all persons arbitrarily arrested and detained, including Kuwaitis and nationals of other States; - 5.
-Calls once again upon Iraq, as a State party to the International Covenant on Economic, Social and Cultural Rights, as well as to the International Covenant on Civil and Political Rights, to abide by its obligations freely undertaken under the Covenants and under other international instruments on human rights and particularly to respect and ensure the rights of all individuals irrespective of their origin within its territory and subject to its jurisdiction;
+1. Takes note with appreciation of the interim report 5/ submitted by the Special Rapporteur of the Commission on Human Rights and the observations, conclusions and recommendations contained therein;

+2. Expresses its strong condemnation of the massive violations of human rights of the gravest nature, for which the Government of Iraq is responsible and to which the Special Rapporteur has referred in his recent reports, in particular:

+$(\underline{a})$ Summary and arbitrary executions, orchestrated mass executions and burials, extrajudicial killings, including political killings, in particular in the northern region of Iraq, in southern Shiah centres and in the southern marshes;

+$(\underline{b})$ The widespread routine practice of systematic torture in its most cruel forms;

+(c) Enforced or involuntary disappearances, routinely practised arbitrary arrest and detention, including arrest and detention of women, the elderly and children, and consistent and routine failure to respect due process and the rule of law;

+$(\underline{d})$ Suppression of freedom of thought, expression and association and violations of property rights;

+(e) The unwillingness of the Government of Iraq to honour its responsibilities in respect of the economic rights of the population;

+3. Deplores the refusal of Iraq to cooperate in the implementation of Security Council resolutions 706 (1991) and 712 (1991) and its failure to provide the Iraqi population with access to adequate food and health care;

+4. Calls upon the Government of Iraq to release immediately all persons arbitrarily arrested and detained, including Kuwaitis and nationals of other States;

+5. Calls once again upon Iraq, as a State party to the International Covenant on Economic, Social and Cultural Rights $\underline{2}$ / and to the International Covenant on Civil and Political Rights, $\underline{2}$ / to abide by its obligations freely undertaken under the Covenants and under other international instruments on human rights and, particularly, to respect and ensure the rights of all individuals, irrespective of their origin within its territory and subject to its jurisdiction;

-3/ A/48/600.
+5/ A/48/600, annex.